Your Post 16 Options

 - Grades required

-- Need to apply asap – will get called for interview, do assessment tests (may be on day of interview, may be called back for taster day and do test and have a taster lesson)
+- Need to apply asap – will get called for interview, have assessment tests (may be on day of interview, may be called back for taster day and do test and have a taster lesson)

 - Will probably have to pay some material fees – can ask for help from college towards this based on family income